MCP Authorization Conformance

 - diff resource indicators, audiences, scopes, and redirect policy,

-- alert on scope drift and token-passthrough regressions,
+- alert on scope challenge drift and token-passthrough regressions,

 - replay confused-deputy and unbound-token tests,